FDF fully supports the provision of nutrition labelling. UK food and drink

 with the new EU FIC rules for nutrition labelling by 13 December 2014 whereas

-companies who currently do not provide nutrition labelling will have until 13
+companies that did do not previously provide nutrition labelling had until 13